womanonrails/womanonrails.com/_i18n/en/_posts/2022-07-06-one-line-map-ruby.md

 # => [2, 3, 4, 5, 6]
 ```

 The `map(&...)` looks nice and brings me to some questions.
 Is it a shortcut for already shown examples?
 Or maybe it's something different?
 Can we put an argument to method inside `map`?
 How can we use it creatively?
-And the most important question is what is going on there when we call `map(&...)`?
+And the most important question is what's going on there when we call `map(&...)`?

 #### Disclaimers